 Multi-step tasks provide step-based task definition and execution for building, testing, and patching container images in the cloud.
 Task steps defined in a YAML file specify individual build and push operations for container images or other artifacts.
 They can also define the execution of one or more containers, with each step using the container as its execution environment.

 For example, you can create a multi-step task that automates the following:

 - Run the web application test container, which performs tests against the running application container

 - If the tests pass, build a Helm chart archive package

 helm upgradeusing the new Helm chart archive package

 Multi-step tasks enable you to split the building, running, and testing of an image into more composable steps, with inter-step dependency support.
 With multi-step tasks in ACR Tasks, you have more granular control over image building, testing, and OS and framework patching workflows.

 Learn about multi-step tasks in Run multi-step build, test, and patch tasks in ACR Tasks.

-When you're ready to automate OS and framework patching by building your container images in the cloud, check out the three-part ACR Tasks tutorial series.
+When you're ready to automate container image builds and maintenance in the cloud, check out the ACR Tasks tutorial series.